-Roles and responsibilities of the Advisor:
+Roles and responsibilities of the Academic Lab Teacher:

-- To act as coach and advocate. - Encourages advisee to participate in the life of MRH HS. - Encourages advisee to achieve their academic potential. - Obtain answers to student's academic and extra-curricular questions. - Help student's problem solve current concerns or issues. - Help students guide other students through problems - Support school-wide programming
+- To act as coach and advocate. - Encourages advisee to participate in the life of MRH HS. - Encourages advisees to achieve their academic potential. - Obtain answers to student's academic and extra-curricular questions. - Help student's problem solve current concerns or issues. - Help students guide other students through problems - Support school-wide programming - To provide intervention and extension as necessary

-Roles and responsibilities of the Advisee:
+Roles and responsibilities of the Student:

-- To actively engage and participate in Advisory activities - To cultivate and promote a health and safe school climate for all students & staff. - Develop, pursue, and achieve academic and personal goals. - Access Advisors to obtain answers to academic and extra-curricular needs. - Help group solve current issues or concerns
+- To actively engage and participate in activities - To cultivate and promote a healthy and safe school climate for all students & staff. - Develop, pursue, and achieve academic and personal goals. - Access Advisors to obtain answers to academic and extra-curricular needs. - Help group solve current issues or concerns